A toolbox for caregivers

 The benefits of support for caregivers

 Being a caregiver can be a source of stress and fatigue.
-However, there are many benefits to supporting a loved one, both for the care recipient and the caregiver.
-Here are some of the key advantages:
+However, there are many benefits of supporting a loved one, both for the dependent and the caregiver.
+Here are some key advantages:

-• Strengthening family bonds: Support creates moments of sharing and complicity.
+• Strengthening family ties: Supporting allows for moments of sharing and bonding.

 • Personal satisfaction: Helping a loved one can bring a sense of pride and accomplishment.